Home » General Interest

 Category Archives: General Interest

 Innovation & Entrepreneurship START!
-Challenge hosted by the Imperial College Business School’s Entrepreneurship Hub
+Challenge hosted by the Imperial College Business School’s Enterprise Lab

 IPcopy welcomes Monica Patel back to the blog today with a report on the recent I&E START!
 Challenge Final 2016 at Imperial College’s Business School in which three finalists pitched their business to a panel of investors and competed for a £10,000 prize.

 As I walked into the room, I couldn’t help but feel like I was entering the Dragons’ Den (despite the fact that I was in a brightly-coloured lecture theatre at Imperial College’s Business School).
 Sat behind the three “Dragons”, I had front row seats to the final round of the I&E START!
-Challenge, hosted by Imperial College Business School’s Entrepreneurship Hub.
+Challenge, hosted by Imperial College Business School’s Enterprise Lab.